SUMMARY

 From jail, he wrote a famous letter refuting his critics.
 This became known as the “Letter from a Birmingham Jail.”
 In it, he explained how non-violent protest was a way to force a community that has refused to negotiate to confront the issues revolving around race relations.

 After receiving his award in Norway, King returned to the United States and immediately took up the fight again.
-He marched in Selma, Alabama in an event that saw the eventual adoption of the Voting Rights Acts by the government, an act meant to eradicate the last vestiges of racism in voter registration.
+He marched in Selma, Alabama, in an event that saw the eventual adoption of the Voting Rights Acts by the government, a measure meant to eradicate the last vestiges of racism in voter registration.
 In some areas, African Americans had been completely disenfranchised.

 Later Years & Assassination